vicdashkov/study_control/README.md

 ## What StudyControl is
 StudyControl incorporates main principle of the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) and takes it a step further by enforcing some of the main concepts outlined in the course ["Learning How to Learn"](https://www.coursera.org/learn/learning-how-to-learn).
 The system helps to fight procrastination and to improve discipline.
 The results are increase of academic grades and knowledge that lasts for long time.
+## Notes
+*The current repo will no longer be updated.
+MEAN stack will be the platform for the new version *Taking ["Learning How to Learn"](https://www.coursera.org/learn/learning-how-to-learn) course is highly recommended prior to using the app.
+It will help to understand main concepts StudyControl tries to enforce.
 ## History
-In the beginning of 2013 I was hooked on the [codecademy](https://www.codecademy.com/) and at that time they really wanted you to code every day, even for a little bit.
+In the beginning of 2013, I was avid user of the [codecademy](https://www.codecademy.com/).
+At that time they ephasized on coding every day.
+Even if you .
 I loved it a lot.
 It gave me sensation of control and structure.
 Later that year I enrolled in business program at [BCIT](http://www.bcit.ca/) and I really wanted to perform well.
 I figured I could try to give my studies a bit more structure.
 This is where the quest begins.

 First version of the system was developed in the December of 2013.
 This was a simple spreadsheet that looked like this: ![first_sheet](https://github.com/vicdashkov/study_control/blob/master/images/first_sheet.png)
 The idea was that every cell represents 30 minutes of studying.
 Study for 30 minutes.
 Put the name of the subject in the respective cell.
 Repeat.